Trading Education

 Here's the reality: patterns are easy to identify in hindsight.
 The challenge is spotting them as they form, before completion.
 With crypto's 24/7 markets and thousands of trading pairs, it's impossible to manually scan every chart.

 This is exactly why we built ChartScout.
 Our AI scans 1,000+ pairs across Binance, Bybit, KuCoin, and MEXC in real-time, detecting patterns within seconds of formation.
-Instead of staring at charts for hours, you get alerts delivered to Discord, Telegram, or email - giving you time to analyze and decide before the pattern completes.
+Instead of staring at charts for hours, you get alerts delivered to platform notifications, Discord, or Telegram, with email available on Pro and above, giving you time to analyze and decide before the pattern completes.

 The examples in the next section show actual ChartScout detections, demonstrating how these patterns appear in live market conditions.